Qaggbgbgb/su25-team6/Game Platform SRS.md

 ### 3.2 Non Functional Requirements

 #### 3.2.1 Performance
-If there are performance requirements for the product under various circumstances, state them here and explain their rationale, to help the developers understand the intent and make suitable design choices.
-Specify the timing relationships for real time systems.
-Make such requirements as specific as possible.
-You may need to state performance requirements for individual functional requirements or features.

 The platform must be smooth and have short loading times.
 The platform must be responsive on a varity of screen sizes.
 The platform must be able to handle a large number of users simultaneously.